stephenmcd/mezzanine/docs/index.rst

     Mezzanine Is Just Django* - `Ken Bolton <http://bscientific.org/>`_, Mezzanine core team member.

-**Front-end developers** can read about how to set up templates for specific :doc:`device-handling` such as phones and tablets.
-Mezzanine also comes with the ability for content authors to edit content directly within a page while viewing it on the website.
+**Front-end developers** migh be interested in Mezzanine's ability for content authors to edit content directly within a page while viewing it on the website.
 You can read about this and how to implement this feature within templates under :doc:`inline-editing`.

 **Back-end developers** can get a better technical overview of how content is managed and how to customize Mezzanine in general by